 We all have an instinct for how life should feel and let’s face it, because egos seek security over experience, a lot of folks feel like their lives are small dashes of fun amidst a sea of monotony, responsibility and anxiousness.
 And who can blame them?
 Who wants to think that’s all there is?

 But here’s the deal: think or live.
 The world is not completely terrible, we aren’t completely inadequate, our life does not completely lack potential.
 So why are so many people thinking those three things?

-The answer is habit, supported by the fact that every other ego around you is doing it too, which makes it appear sane when it’s actually the key form of mental disruption for people.
+The answer is habit, supported by the fact that every other ego around us is doing it too, which makes it appear sane when it’s actually the key form of mental disruption for people today.

-As the naturalist David Attenborough said about plate-sized lichens, surviving for hundreds and thousands of years, “They simply exist, testifying to the moving fact that life even at it simplest level occurs, apparently, just for its own sake.”
+As the naturalist David Attenborough said about plate-sized lichens, surviving for hundreds and thousands of years, “They simply exist, testifying to the moving fact that life, even at it simplest level, occurs –apparently– just for its own sake.”
 If you’re going to feel an urge to live anyway, why be a lichen?
 Why not live and enjoy a bunch of it?

 I recently saw a quote: “The worst kind of sad is not being able to explain why.”
-Look, either you found out you have cancer or you didn’t.
+But either we found out we have cancer or we didn’t.
 Someone died or they didn’t.
+We feel lonely or we don’t.
 Let’s not pretend that sadness just shows up like some kind of invisible cloud.
-It’s brain chemistry that’s fired by what’s in your consciousness.
-If something didn’t recently happen, then the reason you’re sad is why anyone would be sad: you’re taking your nows to think about depressing thens or whens.
-It hurts because it’s not your path.
-You were meant to be not think.
+It’s brain chemistry that’s fired by what’s in our consciousness.
+There’s freedom in that.

-The universe simply wants some things to be and the internal arguments you replay in your head mean nothing in the face of it creating your life.
-Instead of talking to yourself, it’s time you climbed on board your own life and then ride it to wherever you really feel like going.
-Even if the route is hard.
+The universe simply wants some things to be and the internal arguments we replay in our heads mean nothing in the face of it creating our lives.
+Instead of talking to ourselves about ourselves, it’s time we climbed on board our own life.
+And let’s ride it to wherever we really feel like going.
+Even if the route is challenging.